-- 1. That the exterior and interior main lobby space (on third level) of Boston City Hall be designated by the Boston Landmarks Commission as a Landmark, under Chapter 772 of the Acts of 1975, as amended (see Section 3.4 of this report for Relationship to Criteria for Designation); - 2.
-That the boundaries corresponding to Assessor's parcel #0302615000 be adopted without modification; - 3.
+- 1. That the exterior and interior spaces connected by brick paving from the plaza outside to the brick floors inside City Hall through the west third floor entrance into the lobby be designated.
+Additional interior spaces including the second floor public transaction hall, the third floor lobby, the interior brick staircase from the lobby to fourth and fifth floors, the fourth floor outdoor courtyard accessed from the brick staircase, the fifth floor Mayor's Office and bronze corridor, and City Council Chamber are also to be designated.
+See Specified Features page 46. - 2.
+Boston City Hall be designated by the Boston Landmarks Commission as a Landmark, under Chapter 772 of the Acts of 1975, as amended (see Section 3.4 of this report for Relationship to Criteria for Designation); - 3.
+That the boundaries corresponding to Assessor's parcel #0302615000 be adopted without modification; - 4.
 And that the Standards and Criteria recommended by the staff of the Boston Landmarks Commission be accepted.